Discover the many MasterClass alternatives that have given creative professionals access to knowledge to advance their skills.

 What Khan Academy seeks to do for primary and secondary education, Coursera does for post-secondary schools.
 It lets you access a wide selection of self-paced and timed (4-12 weeks) courses from reputed colleges and schools.

-- Fundamentals of Graphic Design by Calarts: An introduction to the concepts of graphic design
+- Fundamentals of Graphic Design by Calarts: An introduction to graphic design concepts.

 Coursera is one of the rare platforms that let you access accredited courses and degree programs in partnership with accredited colleges and universities.
 These are particularly useful to people who don’t merely want personal enrichment but are looking for a credential to help them land a job in a given field.

-- Many of the courses on Coursera can be audited for free, but others require a fee
+- Many of the courses on Coursera can be trialed for free, but others require a fee.

 5. LinkedIn Learning: Open-Source Courses With Certificates

 LinkedIn Learning (formerly Lynda) is another open-source platform with a wide variety of video classes.
-As is the case with other crowd-sourced platforms, the quality of classes on LinkedIn Learning varies.
-Some are well-done, but others leave much to be desired.
+As with other crowd-sourced platforms, the quality of LinkedIn learning classes varies.
+Some are well done, but others leave much to be desired.